This post was updated in January 2019.

-Whether it’s due to complicated tech issues or just plain ol’ human error, marketers are bound to make a mistake every once in awhile.
-And during the holidays – when your send volume and website traffic hit an all-time high – it’s even more likely that an accident will happen.
+Whether it’s due to complicated tech issues or just plain 'ole human error, marketers are bound to make a mistake every once in a while.

 But no worries, friends: No matter how glaring your error may be, your customers will forgive you – especially if you handle your mistakes gracefully, apologetically, and with a little bit of humor.
 So one of the best ways to gain back customer loyalty and trust is through a clever “oops” email.